nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 }
 ```

 Interesting right?
 We're now using a `for await ... of` loop.
-If you were to run this, you'd also notice that there's a little pause between each value being logged.
+If you were to run this, you'd also notice that there's a little pause between each value being logged

 # Unwrapping the Generator